duereg/manager-readme/README.md

 # Matt's Manager README
 Welcome to the team!
 I’m so glad you are here.

 If you're reading this it's likely that I am either your manager or a prospective coworker.
-This readme hopefully covers what to expect when working with me.
+This readme hopefully covers what to expect when working with me, how I like to work, my principles, and some details of how I act and react.
 One of the working relationships we need to define is ours.

 ## Notice
 This is a new document and still a work in progress.
 It’s meant to be documentation on me.

-Two reasons for this to exist:
+Three reasons for this to exist:
  - The creation has helped me identify my thoughts and values
  - Hopefully this helps you understand me and help us work together

-The following is a user guide for me and how I work.
-It captures what you can expect out of an average week working with me, how I like to work, my principles, and some details of how I act and react.
+ - It captures what you can expect out of an average week working with me

 Important: This is NOT meant as a replacement for getting to know each other.